opensourceways/etcd/tools/etcd-dump-logs/README.md

                 - data_dir/member/wal/0000000000000000-0000000000000000.wal

 Flags:

-  -wal-dir string
+  -entry-type string
-      If set, dumps WAL from the informed path, rather than following the standard 'data_dir/member/wal/' location -entry-type string
     	If set, filters output by entry type.
 Must be one or more than one of:
 	    ConfigChange, Normal, Request, InternalRaftRequest,